 In the words of Executive Director Barbara Barnett, “It’s all about community members helping their neighbors and friends in a confidential and compassionate way.”
 This all-volunteer organization has been centered around neighbor-helping-neighbor with dignity and respect since 1981.
-Through its Community Bag and Bloomin’ 4 Good programs, Hannaford has donated almost $200 to Down East Hospice Volunteers.
+Hannaford has supported Down East Hospice Volunteers through its Community Bag and Bloomin’ 4 Good Programs.

 Tell us about Down East Hospice Volunteers.